 A healthy and balanced diet full of dark leafy vegetables like kale and spinach, as well as fruits and vegetables in a variety of colors, can support eye health.
 When taken with supplements, they can help to lower your risk for AMD.

 If you have the wet form of AMD, your doctor may recommend anti-VEGF medications, which are dispensed through injection.
 These drugs lower the number of abnormal blood vessels that form in the retina and impact vision.

+There are other treatment options available to you as well.
 Medications also help to keep the blood vessels in your eyes from leaking.
 Laser surgery is another option for treating advanced, or wet, AMD.

 Discuss AMD Treatment With Your Doctor First

 Before taking any supplements or vitamins, you should talk to your doctor.
 Your ophthalmologist can help you decide if MacuHealth or additional supplements or minerals will be beneficial for your eye health.
 It depends on the form of AMD and stage of the disease as to whether or not these supplements will be effective.

 The AREDS 2 study does show that specially formulated supplements containing the right blend of nutrients, such as those contained in the MacuHealth products, can serve to lower your risk for blindness related to age-related macular degeneration.
 They can also help to improve your vision and slow progression of the disease in its early stages.

 Age-Related Macular Degeneration (AMD).
 Data and Statistics.
 (July 2019).
 National Eye Institute (NEI).

 MacuHealth Products.
 MacuHealth.